H-BlaZe/iuat-x/README.md

 3. **Accessing the Extension**

-   - After installation, navigate to [https://sms.iul.ac.in/Student/Attendance.aspx](https://sms.iul.ac.in/Student/Attendance.aspx).
+   - After installation, navigate to [https://sms.iul.ac.in/](https://sms.iul.ac.in/) and then to the attendance menu.
    - The extension will automatically process the attendance data and update the table according to the rules defined.

 ## How It Works